Can Dogs Eat Apples

 In addition, the high fiber content keeps things moving quickly through the digestive system, helping to solve constipation.
 Adding the correct amount of fiber to your dog’s diet will improve their gastrointestinal health overall and normalize bowel movement.

-Finally, apples contain plenty of antioxidants that lend themselves to good brain health and prolonged longevity.
+Apples contain plenty of antioxidants that lend themselves to good brain health and prolonged longevity.
 Antioxidants play a big role in preventing cancer and helping your dog to maintain healthy joints and bones.
-Apples also keep your dog’s teeth clean and can refresh their breath.

 And of course, apples are fresh and affordable – something every pet parent looks for in a good dog treat.